Upper South Island upgrade project

 Transpower's update to our Notice of Intention to the Commerce Commission.

-This letter requests the our Upper South Island Upgrade project is treated as a major capex project (staged).
+This letter requests that our Upper South Island Upgrade project is treated as a major capex project (staged).
 It is an updated notice under clause 3.3.1(1) of the Transpower Capital Expenditure Input Methodology Determination 2012 (Capex IM).

 Letter from the Commerce Commission agreeing with Transpower's update to our Notice of Intention.